The coronavirus BF.7 variant is of sublineage BA.5 and its full name is Omicron BA.126.96.36.199.

 Dr.B.k Sudha says the next 40 days are very crucial for India.
 May we see an increase in cases of Covid-19 in January.

-Can you have covid a second time?
+Can you have COVID-19 a second time?

-Yes, you have covid 19 infection for the second or may third time also as coronavirus mutated continuously and its ability to infect people by escaping the immune system may increase or decrease after every mutation so you may get the 2nd-time Covid-19 infection.
+Yes, you have covid 19 infection for the second or maybe third time also as coronavirus mutated continuously and its ability to infect people by escaping the immune system may increase or decrease after every mutation so you may get the 2nd-time Covid-19 infection.

-But your body reacts immediately after the entry of a new variant in your Body as your immune system is get sensitized against Coronavirus 2nd or 3rd-time infections are not severe and life-threatening but you should consult your doctor and isolate yourself to prevent the spreading of infection.
+But your body reacts immediately after the entry of a new variant in your Body as your immune system is sensitized against Coronavirus 2nd or 3rd-time infections are not severe and life-threatening but you should consult your doctor and isolate yourself to prevent the spreading of infection.

 Recently Coronavirus BF.7 surged in China and become havoc there so we can not say if you have already been infected previously with other variants Covid-19 BF.7 variant does not infect you it may infect you but the severity may vary as per your immunity weakness the immunity more chances of getting infected.